ACCESS-NRI/schema/au.org.access-nri/model/configuration/ci/README.md

-# Model Configuration Checksums
+# Model Configuration CI Testing

 This schema is used to consolidate versions and defaults for multiple aspects of the model configuration CI pipeline, including reproducibility checks, QA checks, and scheduled checks.
+For more information on these tests, see  the [ACCESS-NRI/model-config-tests](https://github.com/ACCESS-NRI/model-config-tests/) repository.

 ## Extending the schema